 Emojis: A little dose of humor in your email preheader can go a long way.

-Especially if you didn’t include an emoji in your subject line, placing an emoji in the preview text can be a lighthearted, engaging addition.
+Placing an emoji in the preview text can be a lighthearted, engaging addition to your message.
 As always, ensure that any emoji usage aligns with your brand’s identity and A/B test for success.
 If you are unsure about employing emoji’s in your email subject line, the email preheader can be a great warmup destination.

 Put Your Preheader to the Test